Ljuvay/Turbulent/README.md

 and with features and ideas that I love from these games as well as ones I wish were implemented.

+## Engine Architecture

+The current rendering pipeline follows a forward rendering approach.

+Scene objects are submitted to a render queue before being processed by the renderer, and Meshes are split into CPU and GPU representations

-## Current State
+Current goals:
-TEngine features a forward renderer with a structured render queue, separated CPU/GPU mesh management, a modular resource system, and chunk-based terrain generation.
+- Clear separation of engine systems
+- Maintainable resource ownership
+- Extensible rendering pipeline
+- Easy graphics experimentation

 ## How I'm Learning
 I originally started learning